allpix-squared/allpix-squared/examples/passive_volume/README.md

-# EUDET Telescope Simulation Example
+# Simulation example with passive volumes

 This example showcases the definition of passive volumes in the geometry file.